 (a) H2S: bad taste and odour

 (c) CO2: Biological activity and corrosion

-(d) C2 : Deficiency indicates organic matter.
+(d) C2: Deficiency indicates organic matter.
 4 mg/ is required for Fish

-The methods to estimate the bacterial quality of water are
+The methods to estimate the bacterial quality of water are:

 (b) Most probable number: MPN is a number which represents the bacterial density which is most likely to be present.
 E.coli is used as indicator of pollution.
-E.coli ferment lactose with gas formation with 48 hours incubation at 35ºC.
-Based on this E.coli density in a sample is estimated by multiple tube fermentation procedure, which consists of identification of E.coli in different dilution combination.
+E.coli ferment lactose with gas formation with 48 hours of incubation at 35ºC.
+Based on this E.coli density in a sample is estimated by multiple tube fermentation procedure, which consists of the identification of E.coli in different dilution combinations.
 MPN value is calculated as follows.

 Five 10ml (Five dilution combination) tubes of sample is tested for E.coli out of five only one gives positive test for E.coli and all others negative.
 From the tables MPN value for one positive and four negative results is read which is 2.2 in present case.
 The MPN value is expressed as 2.2 per 100ml.

 (c) Membrane filter technique: In this test a known volume of water sample is filtered through a membrane with opening less than 0.5 microns.
 The bacteria present in the sample will be retained upon the filter paper.
 The filter paper is put in contact of a suitable nutrient medium and kept in an incubator for 24 hours at 35°C. The bacteria will grow upon the nutrient medium and visible colonies are counted.
 Each colony represents one bacterium of the original sample.
-The bacterial count is expressed as number of colonies per 100 ml of sample.
+The bacterial count is expressed as a number of colonies per 100 ml of sample.